Can private air traffic control fix flying?

 Proponents say the move would accelerate the modernization of U.S. airspace.
 Opponents say it gives too much power to the airlines and would stifle access to the skies for private pilots.

 It all comes down to money.
 Today, an aircraft doesn't pay to use American airspace -- whether it's a 500-seat Airbus A380 superjumbo jet or a four-seat Cessna 172.
-In a private system, that users would have to pay a fee, which would probably be based on an aircraft's size and the distance it is flying.
+In a private system, those users would have to pay a fee, which would probably be based on an aircraft's size and the distance it is flying.

 The U.S. currently directs air traffic using ground-based radar that was set up after World War II.
 Everyone agrees that modern GPS tracking, automated position reporting and digital communications would increase efficiency and airspace capacity.
 It would mean more direct flight paths, less work for pilots and controllers and would increase airspace capacity by letting planes safely fly closer to each other.